shizmob/finite/README.md

 Restrictions
 ------------
-finite-sysvinit only supports runlevels `0`, `1`, `3` and `6`, mapping to shutdown, single-user, multiuser and reboot respectively.
+finite-sysvinit only supports runlevels `0`, `1`, `3` and `6`, mapping to shutdown, single-user, multi-user and reboot respectively.
 More runlevels should not be needed.

 It does not support the `ctrlaltdel`, `kbrequest` or `power*` runlevel actions.
 Those are better left to other specialized software, not to the init system.